PhilipQuaicoo/GoogleDataAnalyticsCapstoneProject/README.md

 ![USERTYPE TRIP SUMMARY, 2019](https://user-images.githubusercontent.com/107520777/174811473-e5982264-2030-4ae7-8c3d-c994de2ba965.png)

-***Google sheets was used to plot various graphs of the exported tables to visualize trands in how various usertypes patronize the services.
-Comparison was of days of the week, months in the year 2019 and hours in a day.***
+***Comparison was based on various usertypes as against days of the week, months in the year 2019 and hours in a day.***

 *The days of the week*